ovh/docs/pages/web_cloud/web_hosting/ssl_letsencrypt/guide.en-gb.md

 To do this, perform the following steps:

 1. Log in to your [OVHcloud Control Panel](/links/manager).
-2. On the line at the top of the Control Panel, click on the `Web Cloud`{.action} tab.
+2. At the top of the Control Panel, click on the `Web Cloud`{.action} tab.
-3. In the left-hand column, click on the `Hosting`{.action} dropdown menu.
+3. In the left-hand column, click on the `Hosting plans`{.action} dropdown menu.
 4. Select the web hosting plan concerned.
 5. On the page that appears, click on the `Multisite`{.action} tab.